-Sister Anne Marie Emdin was born in Utica, New York.
-She graduated from St. Frances de Sales High School and worked one year in the Industrial Bank of Utica before entering the Maryknoll Sisters Congregation in 1957.
+Sister Anne Marie Emdin was born in Utica, New York and graduated from St. Francis de Sales High School.
+She worked one year at the Industrial Bank of Utica for one year before entering the Maryknoll Sisters Congregation in 1957.

 After working in both the Maryknoll Sisters Purchasing Department and Maryknoll Fathers and Brothers Seminary, Anne Marie received her BA in Home Economics from Fontbonne College, St. Louis, MO. in 1967 and did her Dietetic Internship at Milwaukee County Hospital in 1968.
 After two years of service at Maryknoll, N.Y. she was assigned to Hong Kong.
 In Hong Kong she studied Cantonese for one year and began working at Our Lady of Maryknoll Hospital as a Dietitian.
 She also worked as supervisor of the Purchasing Department.
 When a local Dietitian applied for the position, Sister changed positions in the hospital to Pastoral Ministry and Public Relations in the Out Patient Department for 5 years.

 In 1979, along with 3 other Maryknoll Sisters she went to live in the Sau Mau Ping Resettlement area of approximately 500,000 people.
 There they encountered the plight of many elderly who were living alone without sufficient resources for the necessities of life.
 The Sisters were busy helping provide some of these needs.